Our Pasadena Workers’ Compensation Attorney Answers Your Questions

 How Does Workers’ Compensation Work?

 The workers’ compensation process kicks in after a workplace injury or upon the discovery of a workplace illness.
 After an accident, there are mandatory filing and paperwork requirements that you and your employer must meet.
 Never wait to report an injury, as procrastination could jeopardize your claim.
-The same is true for job-related illnesses.
+The same is also true for job-related illnesses.

 The insurance carrier will investigate the claim and make a decision within a few weeks.
 What happens next depends on the circumstances.
 The carrier could deny your claim, which might necessitate an appeal.
 Be sure to read our page on appealing a denied workers’ compensation claim.